aws-ia/cloudformation-newrelic-resource-providers/docs/dev/README.md

 For most resources it is also necessary to set specific parameters to pass for CREATE and UPDATE, e.g. in `NewRelic-Dashboard`, you can see an example with the [overrides.json](../../NewRelic-Dashboard/overrides.json)

-If there are resources in GitLab which must exist prior to execution, add them manually (or in `template.yml` and you can then refer to them per the instructions above).
+If there are resources in New Relic which must exist prior to execution, add them manually (or in `template.yml` and you can then refer to them per the instructions above).

 Next start the lambda: